Lea Del Bo Rossi: Life and work

-Lea Del Bo was born 4 March 1903 in Cassano Magnago, Italy, to Adele Mazzucchelli and the doctor Luigi Del Bo.
+Lea Del Bo was born on 4 March 1903 in Cassano Magnago, Italy, to Adele Mazzucchelli and the doctor Luigi Del Bo.
 After high school, she enrolled at the Faculty of Medicine at the University of Pavia and studied clinical microscopy and neurohistopathology with Camillo Golgi (1843–1926), Luigi Sala (1863–1930), Edoardo Perroncito (1847–1936) and Scipione Riva-Rocci (1863–1937).
-She graduated with honors in 1925.
+She graduated with honours in 1925.

 To continue her thesis research on multiple sclerosis after graduation, she began attending the neurohistopathological laboratory of the Mondino Foundation, directed at that time by the psychiatrist Ottorino Rossi (1877–1936), of whom she would become a pupil and life partner.
-At some point, Lea added "Rossi" to her own name but in an inconsistent way, sometimes before her maiden name and sometimes after.
+At some point, Lea added "Rossi" to her own name, but in an inconsistent way, sometimes before her maiden name and sometimes after.
 In Del Bo's obituary, neurologist Giuseppe Carlo Riquier referred to Ottorino Rossi as "her husband."

 She conducted clinical research as a doctor at the Provincial Psychiatric Institute of Milan, and published papers on psychiatric therapy, spinal cord automatism, cerebral echinococcosis, treatment of progressive paralysis with penicillin, regeneration nervosa and psychasthenia.
-There she worked with the institute's director Max Beluffi.
+There she worked with the institute's director, Max Beluffi.

 Beginning in the late 1940s, she explored "a staining method based on a Coz-silver impregnation technique, of which she presents the data in various articles in the Experimental journal of freniatria and The brain."
 She published her results in, The nervous system studied with a new technique, published in two parts in 1949 and 1950, and included many photomicrographs in her publications.
-In a review of Del Bo's work by Carlo Berlucchi, he said her technique was "capable of revealing figures not yet taken into evidence of nerve cells and fibers."
+In a review of Del Bo's work by Carlo Berlucchi, he said her technique was "capable of revealing figures not yet taken into evidence of nerve cells and fibres".

-Del Bo Rossi's research on tumors revealed their "rich innervation," and she formulated a hypothesis on the infectious origin of cancer.
-Some of her results were met with conflicting opinions but Lea vehemently held her ground.
-One of her patrons, Beluffi, said in his obituary for Del Bo Rossi that she responded, "with the caustic and pugnacious spirit that characterized her, never shied away" from the "lively interpretative polemics" that accompanied her writings.
+Del Bo Rossi's research on tumours revealed their "rich innervation," and she formulated a hypothesis on the infectious origin of cancer.
+Some of her results were met with conflicting opinions, but Lea vehemently held her ground.
+One of her patrons, Beluffi, said in his obituary for Del Bo Rossi that she responded, "with the caustic and pugnacious spirit that characterised her, never shied away" from the "lively interpretative polemics" that accompanied her writings.

-Del Bo Rossi published a collection of her most significant research in 1974, just a few years before she died, hoping to publicize her contributions and finally obtain the visibility and public recognition that she felt had escaped her.
+Del Bo Rossi published a collection of her most significant research in 1974, just a few years before she died, hoping to publicise her contributions and finally obtain the visibility and public recognition that she felt had escaped her.
 Her collection, The nervous system studied with a new technique, Consents and evaluations, included comments from some of her followers, both domestic and international.